 Legs & Stockings

-Never to be beaten, women created the illusion of stockings with leg makeup and a pencil line drawn up the back of the legs to create the stocking seam.
-This was fiddly, so not all girls used a line – even just colouring their legs was better than nothing.
+Nylon stockings were in short supply in wartime as the war effort needed the nylon.
+Never to be beaten, women created the illusion of stockings with leg makeup and a pencil line drawn up the back of the legs for the seam.

 Find Out More